LGBTQ+ Services Graduate Assistant position created. Students form new club on campus, The LGBTQ+ Experience.

 Commitment to Justice Panel “Sexuality and Justice: Beyond Rhetoric” panel discussion featuring Loyola Students and Keynote Speaker Sivagami (“Shiva”) Subbaraman.

-LGBTQPIA+ Administrator Support Position Student Life (Loyola’s office for residential affairs) creates a new position, Associate Director for Inclusion & Community Development, designed to formalize support for LGBTQPIA+ students.
+LGBTQPIA+ Administrator Support Position Residence Life & Housing (Loyola’s office for residential affairs) creates a new position, Associate Director for Inclusion & Community Development, designed to formalize support for LGBTQPIA+ students.

 2016: Faith and Sexuality